-additional information d in this executive summary) Response (shortened in this executive summary) f.
-An amer nded Traffic Impact Assessment An amended Traffic Impact Assessment has been prepared (Appendix R), which assesses the impacts of the development on the surrounding road network.
+Required additional information (shortened in this executive summary) Response (shortened in this executive summary) f.
+An amended Traffic Impact Assessment An amended Traffic Impact Assessment has been prepared (Appendix R), which assesses the impacts of the development on the surrounding road network.
 The Railway Street/Memorial Drive intersection is proposed to be upgraded as part of the development.
-Although not strictly required, a roundabout at the intersection of Harbinger Street is proposed to provide an enhanced traffic management outcome for the development and existing residents to the north of Railway Street. of Sydney Trains 33kV Aerial Line the western side of the rail A review of the Sydney Trains 33kV Aerial Line was undertaken as part of the Servicing Strategy Report Summary by BG&E (Appendix X).
-Sydney Trains confirmed that feeder 787 does not currently have an easement as the station carpark and the access road is owned by RailCorp. nd Road Acoustic and Vibration ent be prepared A noise and vibration assessment was undertaken by Renzo Tonin & Associates (Appendix R).
-The study found that noise and vibration issues do not present any constraint to rezoning the site for primarily residential uses. ginal Cultural Heritage ent be prepared.
+Although not strictly required, a roundabout at the intersection of Harbinger Street is proposed to provide an enhanced traffic management outcome for the development and existing residents to the north of Railway Street. g.
+Review of Sydney Trains 33kV Aerial Line asset on the western side of the rail corridor A review of the Sydney Trains 33kV Aerial Line was undertaken as part of the Servicing Strategy Report Summary by BG&E (Appendix X).
+Sydney Trains confirmed that feeder 787 does not currently have an easement as the station carpark and the access road is owned by RailCorp. h.
+A Rail and Road Acoustic and Vibration Assessment be prepared A noise and vibration assessment was undertaken by Renzo Tonin & Associates (Appendix R).
+The study found that noise and vibration issues do not present any constraint to rezoning the site for primarily residential uses. i.
+An Aboriginal Cultural Heritage Assessment be prepared.
 An Aboriginal Cultural Heritage Assessment was undertaken by Kelleher Nightingale Consulting Pty Ltd (Appendix S).
 Aboriginal community consultation has indicated that creek lines in the area were traditional fishing grounds and retain Aboriginal cultural value for their connection to this activity, however no specific or significant Aboriginal cultural features have been identified for the site.
 The site is heavily disturbed with limited potential for Aboriginal archaeological objects.
 One Aboriginal archaeological site comprising Aboriginal objects is located within the study area: low density artefact scatter FCCW AFT 1 (AHIMS 52-2-4505).
-Avoidance or mitigation to impacts of this archaeological were deemed as unnecessary. providing significa rvation Management Plan for g for the long-term conservation of nt Coke Works heritage ents be prepared.
+Avoidance or mitigation to impacts of this archaeological were deemed as unnecessary. j.
+A Conservation Management Plan for providing for the long-term conservation of significant Coke Works heritage components be prepared.
 A Conservation Management Strategy has been prepared.
-Refer to Appendix Q .
-Affordab developr manager dwelling ent to provide at least 5% le Rental Housing within the ment, and advice on the proposed ment arrangements of the s and the proposed housing needs o be targeted.
+Refer to Appendix Q . k.
+Agreement to provide at least 5% Affordable Rental Housing within the development, and advice on the proposed management arrangements of the dwellings and the proposed housing needs sectors to be targeted.
 Legacy and ICC are committed to providing 35 affordable rental housing units, representing 5% of an estimated 700 residential dwellings.